MicrosoftDocs/well-architected/well-architected/performance-efficiency/optimize-code-infrastructure.md

 Caches store frequently accessed data close to the processor, which improves performance.
 When you minimize memory allocations, there's less contention for cache space, so you can effectively utilize the cache.
 A high number of memory allocations can degrade application performance and generate errors.
 Other ways to minimize memory allocations include:

-- *Local variables*: Use local variables instead of global variables to minimize memory consumption.
+- *Local variables*.
+Use local variables instead of global variables to minimize memory consumption.
-- *Lazy initialization*: Implement lazy initialization to defer the creation of objects or resources until they're needed.
+- *Lazy initialization*.
+Implement lazy initialization to defer the creation of objects or resources until they're needed.
-- *Buffers*: Manage buffers effectively to avoid allocating large memory buffers.
+- *Buffers*.
+Manage buffers effectively to avoid allocating large memory buffers.
-- *Object pooling*: Consider object pooling to reuse large objects instead of allocating and deallocating them.
+- *Object pooling*.
+Consider object pooling to reuse large objects instead of allocating and deallocating them.

 For more information, see [Reduce memory allocations](/dotnet/csharp/advanced-topics/performance) and [The large object heap on Windows systems](/dotnet/standard/garbage-collection/large-object-heap).

 #### Use concurrency and parallelism

 Use concurrency and parallelism to run multiple tasks.
-These techniques increase the overall throughput and the number tasks that a workload can process.
+These techniques increase the overall throughput and the number of tasks that a workload can process.
 When you run tasks concurrently or in parallel, it reduces the runtime of the application, which decreases latency and increases response times.
 Concurrency and parallelism enable efficient utilization of computing resources, such as CPU cores or distributed systems.
 Concurrency and parallelism effectively distribute the workload among the computing resources.

 **Use parallelism**.
 Parallelism is the ability of a system to simultaneously trigger multiple tasks or processes on multiple computing resources.
 Parallelism divides a workload into smaller tasks that are run in parallel.
 You can achieve parallelism by using techniques like multiprocessing, in which multiple processes run in parallel, or by using distributed computing, in which tasks are distributed across multiple machines.
 Distribute tasks across multicore processors to optimize workload management.
 Optimize code to take advantage of the CPU architecture, threading models, and multicore processors.
 When you run code in parallel, performance improves because the workload is distributed across multiple cores.

 **Use concurrency**.
 Concurrency is the ability of a system to run multiple tasks or processes.
 Concurrency enables different parts of a program to make progress independently, which can improve overall performance.
 You can implement concurrency by using techniques like multithreading, in which multiple threads run concurrently within a single process.
-You can also use asynchronous programming, in which tasks are triggered concurrently without blocking the main thread.
+You can also use asynchronous programming, in which tasks are triggered concurrently.

 - *Asynchronous programming*: Asynchronous programming is an approach that's used to trigger tasks without blocking the main thread.
 Asynchronous programming enables a program to trigger tasks while waiting for long-running operations to finish.

     With asynchronous programming, the program can initiate multiple tasks and wait for them to complete asynchronously.
-The main thread isn't blocked, and the program doesn't have to wait for each task to finish before moving on to the next one.
+The program doesn't have to wait for each task to finish before moving on to the next one.

-  There are many techniques and patterns, depending on the programming language and platform.
+  There are many asynchronous programming techniques and patterns, depending on the programming language and platform.
 One common approach is to use asynchronous keywords and constructs, such as `async` and `await`, in languages like C#.
 With these keywords, you can define asynchronous methods.
 For HTTP traffic, consider using the [Asynchronous Request-Reply pattern](/azure/architecture/patterns/async-request-reply).

     Many frameworks and libraries provide built-in support for asynchronous programming.
 For example, in the .NET platform, you can implement asynchronous operations by using patterns like [Task-Based Asynchronous pattern](/dotnet/standard/asynchronous-programming-patterns/task-based-asynchronous-pattern-tap) and [Event-Based Asynchronous pattern](/dotnet/standard/asynchronous-programming-patterns/event-based-asynchronous-pattern-eap).

-    The specific implementation of asynchronous programming might vary depending on the programming language, platform, and requirements of the application.
+    The specific implementation of asynchronous programming varies depending on the programming language, platform, and requirements of the application.

 - *Queues*: A queue is a storage buffer that's located between a requesting component, or the producer, and the processing component, or the consumer, of the workload.
 There can be multiple consumers for a single queue.
 As the tasks increase, you should scale the consumers to meet the demand.
 The producer places tasks in a queue.
-The queue stores the tasks until the consumer has capacity.
+The queue stores the tasks until a consumer has capacity.
 A queue is often the best way to hand off work to a processing service that experiences peaks in demand.
 For more information, see [Queue-Based Load Leveling pattern](/azure/architecture/patterns/queue-based-load-leveling) and [Storage queues and Service Bus queues](/azure/service-bus-messaging/service-bus-azure-and-service-bus-queues-compared-contrasted).

 #### Use retry mechanisms